cciw-uk/data-protection/Decisions and actions document.rst

      and who will receive the data.

-  2. We must tell people about our retention policy when collecting data, plus other info about their rights. ``STATUS:TODO`` quite a few additions to our forms are necessary here.
+  2. We must tell people about our retention policy when collecting data, plus other info about their rights. **TODO** quite a few additions to our forms are necessary here.

 - Article 14 - Information to be provided where personal data have not been